Bloo Lagoon Village – Genuine eco-friendly resort offering some of the most exceptional views in Bali.

 - Room Service: Available during restaurant hours – about 7 am to 9 pm.

-- Room Types: Small Villas • Family Villas • Large Villas
+- Room Types: Small Villa • Family Villa • Large Villa

 - Smoking Rooms: Not permitted anywhere on the hotel grounds.

-- Best Room: All villas are exquisite, and each uniquely designed and decorated.
-Ask for one with air-conditioning, if required, because not all feature this (and none have a TV).
+- Best Room: All villas are exquisite, each uniquely designed and decorated.
+Ask for one with air-conditioning, if required, because not all feature this (and none have TVs).

 - For Families: The Small Villas have space for at least 1 child, and often 2.
-Family Villas feature 2 bedrooms, 2 bathrooms, and a kitchen/lounge/dining area, while the Large Villas can accommodate 6 or 7 people.
+Family Villas feature 2 bedrooms, 2 bathrooms, and a kitchen/living/dining area.
+The Large Villas can accommodate 6 or 7 people.

 - Walking: Padangbai is just a village, so everything is within walking distance.
 But the hotel is up a steep road, about 500m from the limited facilities on offer.

-- Public Transport: Padangbai is about 2km from a junction on the main road along the east coast.
-Decrepit minibusses stop at this junction on their way to Denpasar or Amlapura (via Candidasa).
+- Public Transport: Padangbai is about 2 km from a junction on the main road along the east coast.
+Decrepit minibuses stop at this junction on their way to Denpasar or Amlapura (via Candidasa).
 Motorbike taxis take passengers between the junction and Padangbai, or anywhere else for a negotiable fare.

 - Shuttle Bus: The island-wide operator, Perama, offers services to Ubud, Kuta, Candidasa, Amed, and Lovina.
-The Perama office is now inconveniently located about 500m up the main road from the ferry terminal (18-minute walk).
+The Perama office is now inconveniently located about 500m up the main road from the ferry terminal.
 A few locally-operated companies also offer similar services.

 - Cars, Motorbikes, & Taxis: No metered taxis operate in this part of Bali.
 For day trips or airport transfers, charter a car with a driver from someone on the streets, or better, through the hotel.
 There’s nowhere to reliably rent a car (which is not recommended anyway), but motorbikes are easy to arrange and an exhilarating way to explore the east coast.

-- Topi Inn – Justifiably popular hangout with bright décor, scrumptious food, and live music some nights.
+- Topi Inn – Justifiably popular hangout with a bright décor, scrumptious food, and live music some nights.
 About 300m away, where the beachside street heads upwards to the resort.
-8-minute walk.

-- Kerti Restaurant (0)363 41391 – Best along the beachside street, if only for the elevated position offering superior views.
+- Kerti Restaurant – Best restaurant along the beachside street, if only for the elevated position offering superior views.
 Not far past the Topi Inn.
-10-minute walk.

 - Minimarts sell basic supplies along the beachside street, but there is nothing much to buy anywhere in Padangbai.
 Spreading along a road up from the ferry terminal most mornings, the village market is worth a look.

-- Goa Lawah (8.7km) – Impressive temple with an eerie cave choked with bats.
+- Goa Lawah (9 km) – Impressive temple with an eerie cave filled with bats.
 Accessible by public transport from the junction.
-18-minute drive.

-- Candidasa (13km) – Rival resort region with better facilities.
+- Candidasa (13 km) – Rival resort region with better facilities.
 Also accessible by public transport from the junction.
-25-minute drive.

-- Klungkung (17km) – Regional center with impressive water palace and bustling market just across the road.
-35-minute drive.
+- Klungkung (17 km) – Regional center with an impressive water palace and bustling market just across the road.

 - Snorkeling – Excellent at Blue Lagoon Beach, but be wary of waves and undertows.
 Snorkeling gear can be rented there.

-- Swimming – The main beach is scenic, but better swimming and sunbathing at Blue Lagoon Beach and the desolate Bias Tugel.
-The latter is about 1km from the post office (just up from the ferry terminal), via a steep road.
-9-minute drive.
+- Swimming – The main beach is scenic, but better swimming and sunbathing at Blue Lagoon Beach and the desolate Bias Tugel Beach.
+The latter is about 1 km from the post office (just up from the ferry terminal) via a steep road.